sametcopur/treemind/docs/source/algorithm.rst

 - :math:`B`: Set of back data instances
 - :math:`I(d \text{ falls into leaf } i)`: Indicator function (1 if instance :math:`d` falls into leaf :math:`i`, 0 otherwise)

-This formula completely replaces the original leaf counts with counts derived from the back data.

 Example Application
 -------------------